reaganlo/clr-bundles/README.md

 of the file.
 These are used to generate documentation, so be descriptive and precise.

+## Bundle status

-Bundles must have a `STATUS` set, it can be of the following types:
+Bundles must have a `STATUS` set, which must be of the following types:
 - WIP
 - Active
 - Deprecated
 - Pending-Delete

-Where WIP is potentially not functional, Active is functional and has tests to validate functionality, Deprecated is going to be replaced and removed, Pending-Delete is going to be removed.
-Generally if something is Deprecated after a format bump that includes its replacement has occured the bundle will change to Pending-Delete.
+Whereas WIP is potentially not functional, Active is functional and has tests to validate functionality.
+Deprecated is going to be replaced and removed, whereas Pending-Delete is going to be removed.
+Generally, if something is Deprecated after a format bump that includes its replacement has occured the bundle will change to Pending-Delete.

+## Bundle tags

+In the `bundle-header` `TAGS`, assign at least one MAJOR **keyword** and, if applicable, a MINOR keyword.
+The goal of assigning keywords to bundle metadata is to improve a bundle's discoverability on the [Clear Linux Store](https://clearlinux.org/software).
+Be accurate yet conservative in assigning keywords.
+By *not* adding any keyword, a bundle is automatically assigned as "Other" in the Clear Linux Store.
+Avoid this scenario.
+It may inhibit developers' ability to quickly find the resources they need.

-In bundle-header `TAGS`, add at least one category to which your bundle applies:
+1. Add at least one MAJOR keyword, from below, that applies to your bundle:

 - Data Science
 - Developer Tools